brookshelley/brookshelley.github.com/movies.md

 34. **The Incredibles**

-    The animation holds up suprisingly well for a few year-old movie, even if the plot depends on some pretty annoying misogynist tropes.
+    The animation holds up surprisingly well for a few year-old movie, even if the plot depends on some pretty annoying misogynist tropes.
 I watched this to prep for the new movie, and overall it was a fun, if ridiculous, movie.